 Hash House A Go Go

 If the name sounds familiar, it might be because there is another location at the Moorestown Mall.
 Think twisted farm food and crafted cocktails with a “Midwest flair.”
 Hash Hash A Go Go is moving into a prime location right off the Atlantic City Boardwalk (previously occupied by the Fiesta Buffet and Seaside Cafe).
 Now open.

 Taking over the other half of the Seaside Cafe, Purple Zebra is a daiquiri bar.
 The space will have frontage to both The Marketplace at the Tropicana and Boardwalk.
 Now open.

 Gin Rickey’s will be the live music sing-along bar with dueling pianos coming to The Quarter.
 The 4,000-square-foot space, previously home to the Farmer’s Almanac and near Starbucks, will be open seven days a week.
 There will be nightly live performances, showcasing dueling pianos Thursday – Sunday.
-Opening this summer.
+Now open.

 The Royce Social Hall